-David Wilkinson is a high performance coaching and trainer living in the North East of England who loves Coffee, Conversation, IPA Beers, Travelling and Fitness.
+David Wilkinson is a Performance Coach living in the North East of England who loves Coffee, Conversation, IPA Beers, Travelling and Fitness.
 Here’s his story of how he got here…

 The Stories We Tell Ourselves End up Controlling us…I Finally Told Myself a Better One.